animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 </a>
 </p>

-The contest-winning Parkinson's disease progression models I built at the Med Center in college as an undergrad earned me a recommendation back to Henry Kautz, [as well as a news article](https://www.rochester.edu/newscenter/undergraduate-students-place-in-top-three-in-parkinsons-disease-data-science-contest-228912/).
+The contest-winning Parkinson's disease progression models I built at the Med Center in college as an undergrad earned me a recommendation back to Henry Kautz, [as well as a news article](https://www.rochester.edu/newscenter/undergraduate-students-place-in-top-three-in-parkinsons-disease-data-science-contest-228912/) interview I did around my 21st birthday.
 On top of that, I built [a sleek website API for Twitter GNIP data mining](https://github.com/slerman12/TwitterDataCollector) for Henry's research group, and was praised by other affiliates of his that he recommended me to, at [Bryx emergency response](https://bryx.com).
 As a result, combined with my eclectic interests<!-- in a theater group-->, Henry accepted me into his PhD group as a doctoral student.

 ### Fall, 2018 semester, and the Dead Marshes